chica25/The_Office_App/README.md

 # Welcome to The Office Javascript and Rails API App!

-In this app users have the option to click on their favorite character(s), by selecting the like button and quotes button.
+Users have the option to click on their favorite character(s) by selecting the like button and quotes button.

 ## To get started, please follow the instructions below: